top of page

 Most facilities treat electrical safety like a checklist.
 Get the study.
 Do the training.
 Check the box.

 On paper, it looks like everything has been covered.
 But in reality, there are gaps between the checkboxes.
 Equipment changes go unrecorded.
 Training becomes superficial.
-Workers rely on labels that no longer match what is behind the panel door.
+Workers rely on labels that no longer match what’s behind the panel door.

 Most leaders think they understand the risk.
 Many don’t.

-OSHA’s General Duty Clause, along with NFPA 70E, creates a clear expectation that arc flash hazards are identified and managed.
-Facilities that haven't conducted an analysis to identify arc flash hazards are exposed to OSHA citations and, more importantly, to the possibility that their workers face real and present danger.
+OSHA’s General Duty Clause and NFPA 70E create a clear expectation that arc flash hazards are identified and managed.
+Facilities that haven't conducted an analysis to identify arc flash hazards are exposed to OSHA citations and, more importantly, to the very real possibility that their workers face real and present danger they can’t see.

 A complete evaluation of your entire electrical distribution system